Living Standard — Last Updated 5 December 2024

 Support in all current engines.

-2. If url's host is null, return the empty string.
+If port is null, return the empty string.

 Support in all current engines.